-96. Since 2000 there has been an increase in Official Development Assistance (ODA) as well as a rise in emerging donor countries, which have been increasing their development assistance over the last 15 years.
+97. Since 2000 there has been an increase in Official Development Assistance (ODA) as well as a rise in emerging donor countries who have been increasing their development assistance over the last 15 years.
 For this evaluation, international development cooperation/assistance goes beyond ODA to include other sources of finance, bundled in different ways by a variety of development cooperation actors.
 During this period there has also been an increase in international support for statistics.
 This was partly due to the recognition of the need to monitor progress through newly introduced instruments such as the Poverty Reduction Strategy Paper (PRSP) and through the introduction of the MDGs.
-In 2006, the Economic and Social Council called upon Member States:
+In 2006, ECOSOC called upon member states:

 to intensify their efforts to strengthen national statistical capacity in order to produce reliable and timely statistics and indicators for the monitoring of: (i) National development policies and strategies; (ii) The implementation of commitments and the achievement of all development goals at the national, regional and international levels.
-62
+61

-97. This section looks at the broader picture of international development cooperation in which the UN system works in support of NSCD.
+98. This Section looks at the broader picture of international development cooperation in which the UN system works in support of NSCD.
 It starts with an overview of the global and regional statistical architecture that has been put in place, inter alia, to support national statistical capacity development.
 It goes on to examine the international assistance in terms of the types of support it provides, the financing of the support and the guidance established to help ensure its effectiveness.
-The final subsection described the major intervention provided by the international community leading on to the next subsection, which specifically describes the interventions of the UN system in this area in more detail.
+The final sub-section described the major intervention provided by the international community leading on to the next sub-section which specifically describes the interventions of the UN system in this area in more detail.